Health Care

 Properly covering your coughs and sneezes is very important to reduce spreading germs when you’re ill.
 While sneezing and coughing may not always be linked to a serious illness, they are symptoms of the flu and COVID-19, so to protect others around you, practice these steps towards proper coughing and sneezing etiquette.

-According to the Centers for Disease Control and Prevention (CDC), serious respiratory illnesses like the flu, RSV, whooping cough and SARS are spread by coughing, sneezing and unclean hands — whether by touching your face after touching contaminated objects or touching objects after contaminating your hands.
-To reduce the germs being spread, the CDC recommends:
+According to the Centers for Disease Control and Prevention (CDC), serious respiratory illnesses like the flu, Respiratory Syncytial Virus (RSV), whooping cough and Severe acute respiratory syndrome (SARS) are spread by coughing, sneezing and unclean hands — whether by touching your face after touching contaminated objects or touching objects after contaminating your hands.
+To prevent the spread of germs when coughing and sneezing, the CDC recommends:

 • Cover your mouth and nose with a tissue when you cough or sneeze